kyuinHwang/genome-habitat-classification-pipeline/README.md

 - 'sumHabitat': Final consensus classification derived from both 'bioprojectHabitat' and 'biosampleHabitat'

 **Result.txt (See ./examples/g__Nitrotoga/Result.txt)**
 This file extends `habitatInfo.txt` by adding genome-level metadata (e.g., taxonomy, assembly statistics).
-It summarizes both the inferred habitat and basic genome information.
+It summarizes both the inferred habitat and basic genome information (See an example use case at the bottom of this README).

 ## License